microsoft/nnfusion/artifacts/README.md

 ## 3. Data and Kernel Preparation
 * Download the input data and model weights from TODO, unzip them and put them under the nnfusion/artifacts directory.
 The tree structure should be like:
+    **For AE Reviewers**: This step has been done on the provided nodes.
     ```
     nnfusion
     ├── artifacts